nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006204315/README.md

 # fastest way to take graph notes

 - new notes - obsidian + github + vscode
+  - vim plugin for vscode / github for editing
   - edit anywhere integrated vscode editor with `.` hotkey
   - loosely forms directed graph data using `[[links]]`
     - but i think those do not link together in github markdown ?